aehrc/isling/README.md

 After detection, junction reads/read pairs may be filtered using post-processing.
 The following types of post-processing are availble:

 1. `filter`: Remove any integrations not meeting user-defined criteria.
 Criteria can be based on the following columns:
-	- NoAmbiguousBases (integer) - the number of bases in a gap or overlap between host and viral alignments
+	- *NoAmbiguousBases* (integer) - the number of bases in a gap or overlap between host and viral alignments
-	- OverlapType (‘none’, ‘gap’, ‘overlap’, ‘discordant’) - type of overlap between host and viral alignments
+	- *OverlapTyp* (‘none’, ‘gap’, ‘overlap’, ‘discordant’) - type of overlap between host and viral alignments
-	- Orientation (‘hv’, ‘vh’) - in the host, is the junction host-virus (+) or virus-host (-)
+	- *Orientation* (‘hv’, ‘vh’) - in the host, is the junction host-virus (+) or virus-host (-)
-	- ViralOrientation (‘+’, ‘-’) - orientation in which the virus/vector is integrated
+	- *ViralOrientation* (‘+’, ‘-’) - orientation in which the virus/vector is integrated
-	- HostEditDist (integer) - edit distance of the alignemnt to the host
+	- *HostEditDist* (integer) - edit distance of the alignemnt to the host
-	- ViralEditDist (integer) - edit distnace of the alignment to the virus/vector
+	- *ViralEditDist* (integer) - edit distnace of the alignment to the virus/vector
-	- TotalEditDist (integer) - sum of host and viral edit distances, plus the length of any bases in a gap between host and virus
+	- *TotalEditDist* (integer) - sum of host and viral edit distances, plus the length of any bases in a gap between host and virus
-	- PossibleHostTranslocation (‘yes’, ‘no’) - does the read have two complementary alignments to the host genome?
+	- *PossibleHostTranslocation* (‘yes’, ‘no’) - does the read have two complementary alignments to the host genome?
-	- PossibleVectorRearrangement (‘yes’, ‘no’) - does the read have two complementary alignments to the virus/vector
+	- *PossibleVectorRearrangement* (‘yes’, ‘no’) - does the read have two complementary alignments to the virus/vector
-	- HostPossibleAmbiguous (‘yes’, ‘no’) - is there a secondary alignment equivalent (same CIGAR) to the primary alignment in the host?
+	- *HostPossibleAmbiguous* (‘yes’, ‘no’) - is there a secondary alignment equivalent (same CIGAR) to the primary alignment in the host?
-	- ViralPossibleAmbiguous (‘yes’, ‘no’) - is there a secondary alignment equivalent (same CIGAR) to the primary alignment in the virus/vector?
+	- *ViralPossibleAmbiguous* (‘yes’, ‘no’) - is there a secondary alignment equivalent (same CIGAR) to the primary alignment in the virus/vector?
-	- Type (‘chimeric’, ‘discordant’) - is this read chimeric, or a discordant pair?
+	- *Type* (‘chimeric’, ‘discordant’) - is this read chimeric, or a discordant pair?
-	- HostMapQ (integer) - mapping quality of the host alignment
+	- *HostMapQ* (integer) - mapping quality of the host alignment
-	- ViralMapQ (integer) - mapping quality of the virus/vector alignment
+	- *ViralMapQ* (integer) - mapping quality of the virus/vector alignment

 2. `bed-exclude`: Specify a list of `bed` files in order to exclude any integrations that fall within the regions in those `bed` files
 3. `bed-include`: Specify a list of `bed` files in order to only include integrations that fall within the regions in those `bed` files